speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 - use interceptors to allow us to test how the component reacts to various API responses
 - get it to work without a network connection
 - get test coverage over our server-side components 👍

+You can find the full code here: https://github.com/speaktosteve/nextjs-cypress

 ---